 3. Public Health and Safety Concerns

-Abandoned pets may pose risks to public health and safety.
-Stray animals can become aggressive, transmit diseases, or cause accidents, putting both humans and other animals in danger.
+Abandoned pets may threaten public health and safety.
+Stray animals can become aggressive, transmit diseases, or cause accidents, putting humans and other animals in danger.

 4. Emotional Impact on Pets